-- 1. The subject site is dominated by a steep slope that descends to the beach below.
+1. The subject site is dominated by a steep slope that descends to the beach below.
 The top of the structure is at elevation 72.50 feet above sea level, and portions of the first floor exceed 18 feet above finished or natural grade.
 The project, as designed, includes 2,002 square feet above the first floor so that the Applicant/Appellant can maximize TDSF and development on the property.
-The Applicant/Appellant has not shown that this is necessary to prevent the Applicant/Appellant from being denied privileges enjoyed by other properties in the vicinity with the same zoning classification. - 2.
-The purpose of the two-thirds regulation is for both reduced massing and orienting development so as to minimize view blockage from adjacent properties.
+The Applicant/Appellant has failed to establish, much less by a preponderance of the evidence, that this is necessary to prevent the Applicant/Appellant from being denied privileges enjoyed by other properties in the vicinity with the same zoning classification.

+2. The purpose of the two-thirds regulation is for both reduced massing and orienting development so as to minimize view blockage from adjacent properties.
 As proposed, well more than two-thirds of the structure will be above 18 feet.
 The evidence shows that allowing the size and bulk proposed to be located above the first floor would cause negative visual impacts in this highly visible location and thus be detrimental/injurious to the public interest and property/improvements in the vicinity and zone where the property is located.
-These negative impacts could be eliminated or reduced by smaller or less bulky project. - 3.
-The granting of the variance would constitute a special privilege to the Applicant/Appellant as it would allow the Applicant/Appellant to obstruct blue water views and create negative visual impacts by constructing so much of the project above the first floor.
+These negative impacts could be eliminated or reduced by smaller or less bulky project.

+3. The granting of the variance would constitute a special privilege to the Applicant/Appellant as it would allow the Applicant/Appellant to obstruct blue water views and create negative visual impacts by constructing so much of the project above the first floor.
 These negative impacts could be reduced or eliminated through a smaller or less bulky project, but may require the Applicant/Appellant to have a project that does not maximize TDSF and development on the property.
 Prioritizing the Applicant/Appellant's ability to maximize TDSF and development over these negative from development above the first floor would be a special privilege.
-In addition, the Applicant/Appellant has not provided substantial evidence demonstrating it would not be such a special privilege. - 4.
-The granting of the variance will be contrary to the goals, objectives and policies of the LCP and General Plan, specifically, General Plan Land Use Objective 1.4 which provides for development that is consistent with the preservation of the natural topography and viewshed protection.
+In addition, the Applicant/Appellant has failed to establish, much less by a preponderance of the evidence, that it would not be such a special privilege.

+4. The granting of the variance will be contrary to the goals, objectives and policies of the LCP and General Plan, specifically, General Plan Land Use Objective 1.4 which provides for development that is consistent with the preservation of the natural topography and viewshed protection.
 The general purpose and intent of the two-thirds size limit of the second floor is to reduce aesthetic impacts of a box-like structure and to minimize view blockage from adjacent properties.
 As discussed earlier, there appears to be a design alternative would lessen view impacts to neighboring properties.

-- 5. The project requires a variance because the subject site is not physically suitable for the structure that is proposed.
+5. The project requires a variance because the subject site is not physically suitable for the structure that is proposed.
 The structure could be modified to lower the proposed structure, or reduce its size/bulk, and thus increase the structure's compliance with the two-thirds requirement.
-Such changes would reduce the negative visual impacts of the project. - 6.
-Because there appear to be alternative designs that potentially could lower the height of the proposed structure and bring it more in compliance with the code, the City Council is unable to make the finding that the variance complies with all requirements of state and local law.
+Such changes would reduce the negative visual impacts of the project.

+6. Because there appear to be alternative designs that potentially could lower the height of the proposed structure and bring it more in compliance with the code, the City Council finds that the Applicant Appellant has failed to establish that the requested variance complies with all applicable requirements of state and local law.